What Are Micro Conversions, Why They Matter & 10 Examples

 In digital marketing, we break the desirable actions you want your potential customers to complete into two categories: primary goals and secondary actions.

-If your primary goal is selling a product to a customer, then making a sale counts as a “macro conversion.”
+If your primary conversion goal is selling a product to a customer, then making a sale counts as a “macro conversion.”
 All the other small steps leading up to the purchase are micro conversions.

 This means that instead of evaluating your website using just one conversion rate, you consider a wider range of user behavior in order to track micro conversions.